 The services are available in Deer Lodge Centre at a reasonable cost.
 Please talk with your unit clerk or the nursing staff to arrange appointments.

 People are encouraged to volunteer at the Centre to help maintain a link with the community.
-They also complement the work of staff by providing you with additional services and comforts.
+They also compliment the work of staff by providing you with additional services and comforts.
 Volunteers operate the “Dancing Bear” Gift Shop and “Chad’s Place” bar.
 They visit residents and help at meal times and during recreational programs.
-Volunteers can help you to get to a worship service or accompany you to an appointment outside the Centre.
+Volunteers may be able to help you get to a worship service or accompany you to an appointment outside the Centre.

-A gift shop, managed by the Auxiliary, is found on the First Floor beside the cafeteria.
+A gift shop, managed by the Deer Lodge Centre Auxiliary, is found on the Main Floor.
 Confections, cards, toiletries, gift items and magazines are available for purchase.

-“Chad’s Place” found on the second floor provides bar service to patients, residents, and guests.
+“Chad’s Place” is located on the second floor and provides bar service to patients, residents, and guests accompanying them.
 Drinks may be paid for in cash or Resident Trust Account and there is a maximum of two drinks a person a day.
 Hours and prices are posted at Chad’s Place.
 The Centre reserves the right to refuse service.
-Concerns about alcohol consumption can be discussed with your designated social worker or Manager of Resident Care.
+Concerns about alcohol consumption can be discussed with your designated Social Worker or Manager of Resident/Patient Care.

 Equipment for Personal Use

-A copy of the policy related to Patient or Resident Equipment Responsibility is available on request.
-Please see your Care manager or social worker.
+A copy of the policy related to Resident or patient Equipment Responsibility is available on request.

 Personal Hygiene Items